Decoding the Volume of a Yard Glass: A complete walkthrough

 3. Tapering Yard Glass:

 Many historical yard glasses exhibit a more complex tapering shape, gradually narrowing or widening from base to top.
-Determining the volume of such a glass requires more advanced techniques.
+Think about it: determining the volume of such a glass requires more advanced techniques.
 One approach is to approximate the shape using a series of truncated cones or frustums.
-The volume of a frustum is given by:

 V = (1/3)πh(R² + Rr + r²)